 Legend of Dungeon by Robot Loves Kitty (2015)

 On it's own, Legend of Dungeon is a very fun, dungeon-crawling roguelike.
 But once you add in the Twitch chat connection, things get ridiculously fun.
 There's a separate app (Legend of Dungeon Masters) that lets viewers gain currency and spend it on spawning monsters, loot, or a variety of other things, and it also allows actions through the Twitch Chat connection.
-A really unique experience that shouldn't be missed at this price.
+A really unique experience at a great price.

 Recursion Deluxe by Ursa Games (2016)

 Ultimate Chicken Horse by Clever Endeavour Games (2016)

 This game is incredible.
 A couch-multiplayer platformer where you simply need to get the end, but every round, everyone can throw one object onto the map.
 Sure, you can add platform pieces and boxes, but you can also add black holes, bow and arrows, and rotating buzzsaws.
 It's a genius couch multiplayer game.
 The twitch integration is small, but it allows viewers in the chat to vote on what piece they want to give as an option for players.

 One Troll Army by FlyAnvil (2016)

 One Troll Army is a tower defense game where the streamer is a giant troll in charge of defending a goblin town, and everyone in the chat controls AI characters trying to kill the troll and destroy the town.
 The chat commands are pretty straightforward, and they tell the AI what to do.
 Viewers can select a character class, tell their character head to a point on a map, attack the troll, attack the town, etc...
 It's worth noting that in 2018, the developers said they'd make the game free if viewers in their Twitch chat beat them, and the viewers won, so the game is now free on Steam!

 Doodle WHAT?! by Poor Ugly Dwarf (2016)